justinmahar/react-kindling/README.md

 ### Favicon

 Favicon files can be customized in the `public` directory.
+You can get a free one from [favicon.io](https://favicon.io/emoji-favicons/).

 You must also update the links in `.storybook/manager-head.html`.